nav2424/rift/SYNC_ARCHITECTURE.md

 subscribeToUserEscrows(
   userId,
   (update) => {
-    // Update escrow in UI
+    // Update rift in UI
   },
   (newEscrow) => {
-    // Add new escrow to list
+    // Add new rift to list
   }
 )
 ```